willramsay/recommendations/index.md

 Walter Cohen, *A History of European Literature: The West and the World from Antiquity to the Present*, 2017
 * blurb

-## Thinking about Individual Books'
+## Thinking about Individual Books

 Jill Mann, *Feminizing Chaucer*, rev. ed., 2002
 * blurb